-While migrant farmworkers are putting food on the tables of all Americans, they also represent some of the most economically disadvantaged people in the United States.
+While seasonal and migratory agricultural workers are crucial to putting food on the tables of all Americans, they also represent some of the most economically disadvantaged people in the United States.
 Throughout history, they have faced challenges in wages, health, working conditions, housing and education.
+Children of agricultural workers also face tremendous obstacles in completing high school and pursuing higher education.
+Frequent moves and educational disruptions contribute to both a high drop-out rate and low rate of college attendance.

 - Program Description, U.S. Department of Education